-- Food: Dried and packaged food (basically, anything packaged or canned from a grocery store), cooked food (e.g., bread, cookies, sandwich).
+- Food: Dried and packaged food (anything packaged or canned from a grocery store, basically) and cooked food (such as bread, cookies, and sandwiches).

-- Alcohol: 1.5 liters of wine (two 750ml bottles of wine) OR 8.5 liters (approximately 24 cans or bottles) OR 40 oz of liquor (one large standard bottle of liquor).
+- Alcohol: 1.5 liters of wine (two 750-milliliter bottles of wine) or 8.5 liters (approximately 24 cans or bottles) or 40 ounces of liquor (one large standard bottle of liquor).

-- Tobacco: 200 cigarettes OR 50 cigars.
-Note: You may bring Cuban cigars to Canada.
-(Cuban cigars are not banned in Canada as they are in the U.S.)
+- Tobacco: 200 cigarettes or 50 cigars.
+Cuban cigars are not banned in Canada as they are in the U.S.

 - Pets: To bring your dog or cat to Canada, you must have a signed, dated certificate from your veterinarian stating that your pet has been vaccinated against rabies within the last three years.
 If your dog or cat is less than three months old, you do not need a certificate of rabies vaccination.

-- Live bait (e.g., for fishing) such as minnows, leeches, or smelts, leeches.
-Night crawlers are permitted but must be contained with artificial tissue bedding (no soil is allowed).
+- Live bait: Don't bring minnows, leeches, smelts, or leeches on your fishing trips.
+Night crawlers are permitted but must be contained with artificial tissue bedding (no soil).

 - Weapons: Guns and firearms, ammunition, fireworks, and mace and pepper spray are not allowed.
-If you are bringing a firearm into Canada for an official hunting or sporting event then you must report your firearms to customs at the border.
+If you are bringing a firearm into Canada for an official hunting or sporting event, then you must report your firearms to customs at the border.
 You'll have to complete a non-resident firearms declaration form and speak to a border official.
-The best advice is not to attempt to cross the border with any kind of weapon.

-- Cannabis: Even if you have a prescription for medical cannabis (either in the U.S. or Canada or another country), you cannot bring marijuana into Canada.
-And even though marijuana is legal in Washington State (across the U.S. / Canada border from Vancouver) and across all of Canada (since October 17, 2018), you cannot bring cannabis from Washington into Canada.
-In simple terms: you can't cross into or out of Canada with cannabis or any products containing cannabis.
+- Cannabis: Even if you have a prescription for medical cannabis (from the U.S., Canada, or another country), you cannot bring marijuana into Canada.
+And even though marijuana is legal in Washington state (across the border from Vancouver) and across all of Canada (since October 17, 2018), you cannot bring cannabis from Washington into Canada.
+Even CBD oil and other cannabis products are not allowed.

-- Illegal drugs: It should go without saying but you absolutely cannot bring any illegal drugs across the border into Canada.
+- Illegal drugs: It might go without saying, but you absolutely may not bring any illegal drugs across the border into Canada.

 Visiting (or returning) to the U.S. after Vancouver?
 Don't bring Kinder eggs across the border.
-Yes, it is ridiculous, but Kinder eggs are banned in the U.S. and people "caught" bringing them into the U.S. from another country (including Canada) can face fines.
+These little toy-containing chocolate eggs are banned in the U.S. and people caught bringing them into the U.S. from another country (including Canada) can face fines.